datawire/ambassador-docs/docs/emissary/pre-release/howtos/auth-kubectl-keycloak.md

 2. What if I want to use RBAC Groups?
   User impersonation allows you to specify a Group using the `Impersonate-Group` header.
 As such, if you wanted to use any kind of custom claims for the ID token, they can be mapped to the `Impersonate-Group` header.
 Note that you always have to use an `Impersonate-Name` header, even if you're relying solely on the Group for Authorization.
 3. I keep getting a 401 `Failure`, `Unauthorized` message, even for `https://<ambassador-domain>/api`.
-  This likely means that there is either something wrong with the Certificate that was issued, or there's something wrong with your `TLSContext` or `Mapping` config.  $AESproductName$ must present the correct certificate to the Kubernetes API and the RBAC usernames and the CN of the certificate have to be consistent with one another.
+  This likely means that there is either something wrong with the Certificate that was issued, or there's something wrong with your `TLSContext` or `AmbassadorMapping` config.  $AESproductName$ must present the correct certificate to the Kubernetes API and the RBAC usernames and the CN of the certificate have to be consistent with one another.
 4. Do I have to use `kubelogin`?
   Technically no.  Any method of obtaining an ID or Access token from an Identity Provider will work.
 You can then pass the token using `--token <jwt-token>` when running `kubectl`.  `kubelogin` simply automates the process of getting the ID token and attaching it to a `kubectl` request.